Focus on What You Can Do

 Far too many people will stop training if they can't training the way they want to.
 Don't be one of those people.

-When I first started lifting weights I had terrible shoulder problems.
+When I first started lifting weights, I had terrible shoulder problems.
 I would often be in pain because of it.
-I couldn't do much, if any pressing exercises as it would cause severe shoulder pain.
-Bench pressing, dips, overhead pressing all had to be out of my program.
+I couldn't do much, if any pressing exercises, as it would cause severe shoulder pain.
+Bench pressing, dips, and overhead pressing all had to be out of my program.
 I had to concentrate on legs, back, and rear delt exercises.
 I was soon able to add in bench pressing.
 It was only one work set a week to start with, but over time, as my shoulder improved, I was able to add more sets and do more pressing exercises.
-During this time, I greatly improved my squat, deadlift and upper body pulling exercises.
+During this time, I greatly improved my squat, deadlift, and upper body pulling exercises.
+I trained what I could, and when my shoulder was better, I could then push that hard; I didn’t stop.